FAQ

 4k7 Ohm means 4700 Ohm. k is the abbreviation of kilo.

 No, this won't work.
-But there is a project working on a dedicated USB transceiver.
+But there is a project working on a dedicated USB transceiver or you can connect an IR receiver to a FTDI based USB chip.
 Using an Irman with USB adapter should work though.

 The Hauppauge remote control uses the RC-5 protocol.
 You should be able to use any TV remote control that uses this protocol.
 Common brands that use this protocol are Philips and Marantz.
 A short description how to setup LIRC with an universal remote control was posted on the mailing list.